Offered by Department of Biology

 - The course focuses on contemporary human genetics with emphasis on genetic diseases.
 A study of the genetic basis and

 frequency of genetic defects in man and genetic counseling.
 Offered on-campus Spring of even-numbered years.
-Offered on-line Fall of
+Offered online,

 - BIOL 862P - Animal Behavior - 3 hours